'Prayers have been answered': Man, 78, missing for two days found down steep bank in Henderson Valley

 Akiono's granddaughter, Keri Akiono, said he had been found, and thanked a massive public response.

 "Our prayers were answered!
 My papa Talisa Akiono has been found - ALIVE.
-Myself & my family just want to say a big massive thank you to everyone for all the help, love and support shown to our papa.
+Myself & my family just want to say a big massive thank you to everyone for all the help, love and support shown to our papa," she said on social media.

 "Huge thank you to everyone that took the time to go out and search for him.
 We appreciate it beyond words.
 We never realised how well-known & loved he is.
 Our hearts are so full and we're so grateful to live in such a beautiful community with such beautiful people who look out for others."